 It is critical to determine the relative importance of the problem versus others that may be under consideration by the GNSO Council and the wider community.

-Ideally data is present to scope the issue, with policy-process to follow.
+Ideally data is present prior to and/or while scoping the issue, with the policy development process to follow.

 After recommendations and implementation of Consensus Policies, ensure baseline data is collected to analyze whether or not positive impact is made.